xogus1194/openmusichistory/sample-beethoven-piano-sonata.md

 Additionally, he added the comment in Italian: **"Si deve suonare tutto questo pezzo delicatissimamente e senza sordini,"** which means *"One must play this entire piece very delicately and without damper."*

 Comments: The portrait and the score are too big.
 Make them smaller?
 Also, the file name must be changed.
+Comments: It would be nice to take the sample out of the title.